Written by: Corey Janoff

 Review Insurance Claims

 Similar to the expert witness work, insurance companies often have independent physicians review insurance claims.
 This is common for cases that need pre-authorization.
-Sometimes a doctor will bill insurance for a case and the insurance company suspects the case to be elective rather than medically necessary.
+Sometimes a doctor will bill insurance for a procedure and the insurance company suspects the case to be elective rather than medically necessary.
 If an insurance decision is appealed, they’ll need an independent party to review it.

 There are companies who contract physicians to do these case reviews.
 You can connect with one of those companies and they will send you cases that need to be reviewed.